Sanitation Standards for Barbering Tools Every Pro Should Follow

 Follow State and Legal Sanitation Rules

-In Florida, the Department of Business and Professional Regulation enforces these standards.
-If you are inspected, you need to show that your barbering tools are being cleaned correctly and stored safely.
+If you’re in Florida, the Department of Business and Professional Regulation handles inspections.
+During a visit, they’ll check that your barbering tools are properly cleaned and safely stored.

 Your Identity as a Barber Includes Cleanliness